morgana-x/SCPRoleplayCommands/README.md

 You can completely disable any if you want as well

-You can bind them in the client console with `cmdbind .push l` or `cmdbind .pat k` for example
+You can bind them in the client console with `cmdbind l .push` or `cmdbind k .pat` for example

 ## .push
 Push the person you are looking at